-Editor’s note: This story is a supplement to our series providing an in-depth look at trends in auto finance fraud in 2022.
+Editor’s note: This story is the third in our series providing an in-depth look at trends in auto finance fraud in 2022.

 The Big Wheels Auto Finance Data 2023 report, the only tabulation of the top 200 auto lenders by outstandings, is available now.